 There is no fee to take any portion of the test.
 Your scores will be shared with your academic advisor, who will assist you with academic planning and course selection.

-If special accommodations are required due to functional limitations from a disability, contact Disability Services at 919-536-7208, ext.
-1409 or visit the Wynn Student Center (Building 10), room 1209 for more information.
+If special accommodations are required due to functional limitations from a disability, contact Accessibility Services for more information.

 Students who did not graduate from a US high school or who do not speak US English as their first language will first take the Accuplacer ESL test in reading, language use, sentence meaning, and listening in order to assess cultural and linguistic components of their skill levels.
 After this test, they will meet with the director of Academic EFL or an EFL instructor and will be placed in the appropriate class or will be directed to take the NCDAP test in reading/writing/math.
-For additional information about the testing procedure, you can email Paula Wilder, the Director of Academic English.
+View more information about Accuplacer ESL testing.